 For sure, I tell you, all sins will be forgiven people, and bad things they speak against God.
 But if anyone speaks bad things against the Holy Spirit, he will never be forgiven.
 He is guilty of a sin that lasts forever.”
 Jesus told them this because they said, “He has a demon.”

 But let’s say, as some do, that suicide is murder.
-And that you can’t say “I’m sorry.” in the act of doing it (since no one ever has mixed emotions about things).
+And that you can’t say “I’m sorry” or repent after the act (since no one ever has mixed emotions about anything).

 Which by the way, is saying that correlation is causation.
 Which we would never say.
 But let’s just say, for the sake of argument, that the cause is correlated correctly.